Skip to content

 External Data Source

-For more details, refer to External Data Source.
+For more details, refer to External Data Sources.

 Custom Query

-The following example illustrates the configuration of cascade query for view variables in the Web Application Overview of RUM, based on service, environment, and version for linkage query:
+The following uses the cascading filter of view variables in the Web Application Overview of RUM as an example to illustrate the configuration of linkage queries based on service, environment, and version:

-Three variable query statements need to be configured in the dashboard, and the second and third query statements use the #{Variable Name} configured in the first query:
+Three variable query statements need to be configured in the dashboard.
+The second and third query statements use #{variable_name} configured in the first query:

 • Variable 1 (Service): Query all application lists: